 - If you develop flu-like symptoms during the pilgrimage (fever, cough or shortness of breath) or other symptoms, such as vomiting or diarrhea, report your symptoms to the medical staff accompanying your group or to the local health services.

 When you return to Canada:

-See a health care provider if you develop symptoms such as fever, cough and/or shortness of breath.
+See a health care professional if you develop symptoms such as fever, cough and/or shortness of breath, vomiting or diarrhea.

-- Describe your symptoms to your health care provider before you make your appointment, so they can take proper precautions.
+- Describe your symptoms to your health care professional before your appointment, so they can take proper precautions.

-- Tell your health care provider which countries you have visited.
+- Tell your health care professional which countries you have visited.

 - Also tell your health care provider if you have been in a healthcare facility while in Saudi Arabia and if you have had close contact with animals such as camels.